-MGT 303 Quantitative Analysis (3CH): This course discusses decision analysis and risk attitudes, inventory control, linear programming, transportation problem, queuing theory, and simulation.
-Emphasis would be made on the formulation of problems and their solution by standard methods or by computer packages.
-The prerequisite is MGT 202.
+MGT 303 Quantitative Analysis (3CH): This course discusses the essence of Quantitative Analysis and covers various types of analysis including: decision analysis and risk attitudes, inventory control, linear programming, transportation problem, queuing theory, and simulations.
+Emphasis is on the formulation of problems and their solutions by standard methods and by computer packages such as MS Excel and QM.